Radiative turbulent flares in magnetically-dominated plasmas: Simulation Setup

 An alternative way of exciting similar turbulence is by perturbing the $J_z$ current with an oscillating Langevin antenna \citep{TenBarge2014} instead of perturbing $\vec{B}$.
 We have verified that this leads to similar results.

-\subsection{Numerical implementation}
+\subsection{Numerical Implementation}

 Fully kinetic calculations are required to study how turbulence energizes plasma particles.
 We use relativistic particle-in-cell (PIC) simulations, where the field evolution is calculated on a grid, and the plasma is represented by a large number of charges moving through the grid and creating electric currents.
-All our simulations are performed with the recently developed code \textsc{Runko} \citep{Nattila_2019}, designed as a modern, massively parallel, C++14/Python3 platform for plasma simulations.
-The PIC module in \textsc{Runko} uses a 2nd order finite-difference time-domain electromagnetic field solver, a charge-conserving current deposition scheme, and digital current filtering.
+All our simulations are performed with the recently developed code \textsc{Runko} \footnote{Public release \textsc{v2.0}: Orange (commit 97202eb).} \citep{Nattila_2019}, designed as a modern, massively parallel, C++14/Python3 platform for plasma simulations.
+The PIC module in \textsc{Runko} uses a second order finite-difference time-domain electromagnetic field solver, a charge-conserving current deposition scheme, and digital current filtering.
 Particles are propagated in time with a relativistic Boris pusher \citep[see][for details]{Nattila_2019}.
 For the present work, we have modified the code to include radiative losses of particles as described in Sect.~\ref{sect:cooling_model}.

 The code evolves all three ($x$, $y$, $z$) components of the fields and the particles' velocities.
 Periodic boundary conditions are imposed on the computational box.
-At each timestep we perform $8$ digital current filtering passes (with a $3$-point binomial filter) to damp out unphysical high-frequency numerical noise.
+At each time step we perform $8$ digital current filtering passes (with a $3$-point binomial filter) to damp out unphysical high-frequency numerical noise.

 In our 2D simulations, the domain is a square in the $x$-$y$ plane of size $L = 1024\de$.
-The square is covered by a Cartesian grid of size $5120^2$, so that the (non-relativistic) plasma skin depth $\de$ is resolved with $5$ grid cells.
+The square is covered by a Cartesian grid of size $5120^2$, so that the (nonrelativistic) plasma skin depth $\de$ is resolved with $5$ grid cells.
 The plasma is simulated with $32$ particles per cell per species.
 We have benchmarked the validity of this setup against shorter simulations with up to $256$ particles per cell per species, $10$ grid points per skin depth, and no current filtering.
 The results were found to be well converged.
 We have also tested different computational box sizes from $L \omp/c \approx 100$ up to $\sim 7000$ (corresponding to a maximum grid size of $20480^2$).
 We found that a minimum scale separation of $l_0 \omp/c \sim 100$ is needed to properly capture the phenomena described below in this paper.